markrufino/PinCodeDemo/README.md

 # PinCodeDemo

   A simple demo for adding a "pin code" functionality to your apps.
 The pin code view is decoupled in such a way that it can present itself from any view.
+See "AppDelegate.swift" first.

   This is demo #1 for a series of demos that I'm planning to put out every week about doing stuff in iOS using Swift.
 I'll only put it on r/iOSProgamming for the mean time.
 (The actual 'first' is this -> [#0 - PinchAndZooDemo](https://github.com/markrufino/PinchAndZoomDemo).
 Hehehe progamming references. /s)